MuseCon 1 Logo

 Looking for the Convention??

-It is still at http://www.musecon.org/.
+It is at http://www.musecon.org/.
 This site is dedicated to the business of running MuseCon.

 About Us...

-MuseCon is a 501(c)(3) organization that does more than a yearly convention!
+MuseCon is a 501(c)(3) organization that does many things, including a yearly convention!

-We emphasize the convention, perhaps a bit too much.
-The emphasis is understandable, since it is such a large teaching outreach opportunity, but we do have many other activities.
+We emphasize the convention, understandably, since it is such a large teaching outreach opportunity, but we do have many other activities.
 And yes, the convention is open to the general public.

-Joining MuseCon the organization requires no membership fee!
+Joining MuseCon the organization requires no membership fee, just a willingness to participate!

-We are an educational service organization that emphasizes hands-on learning.
-Go out and teach what you know!
+We are an educational service organization that emphasizes hands-on learning: Go out and teach what you know!
 Demystify science and/or the arts.
-Learn something new by combining art in new ways, or science in new ways, or even better, art and science in new ways - then go teach or show others.
-Bonus points if you inspire them to do the same.
+Learn something new by combining art in new ways, or science in new ways, or even better, art with science in new ways - then go teach or show others.
+Hopefully you'll also inspire them to do the same.

 What Do You Do?

-Simply put, at various venues, we hold classes and demonstrations.
-Yes, we do this for fun, and because nothing is more gratifying than helping kids aged 9 to 90 (and all ages in between) to learn something new - and be excited/thrilled while doing it.
+Simply put, at various venues we hold classes and demonstrations.
+Yes, we do this for fun, and because nothing is more gratifying than helping kids aged 9 to 90 (and all ages in between, and many before and after) to learn something new - and be excited/thrilled while doing it!

 Did I mention the hands-on part?
-An essential part is the student building something as part of the creative learning process.
+A prime component is the student building or doing something as part of the creative learning process.
 You will hear the phrase Make-And-Take quite often.

 Q: Hey, I think this sounds really interesting.
 How can I get you to come to our event/college/etc?